ajs-voices/once-upon-a-dream/scenes/067-house-of-crowley.md

 The line cued the music and the first song started to play.
 I recognized it immediately and  was grateful all eyes were on the band and not trying to get drinks.
 I hadn't been ready to hear the song played by Devlin.
 I had never meant for Devlin to even have the song, but it had been on the reel when he came into the studio.
 He asked and I had a problem saying no to Devlin.
 It was validation of my work.
 If Devlin liked it I felt it could make it one day.
 But he had liked it so much he had bought it without any finishing touches.
 Even though I told him repeatedly it wasn't done.

-The audience was rapt with attention but I turned to look at Nox and he was staring at me.
+The audience was rapt with attention but I turned to look at Angel and he was staring at me.
 I crooked a finger at him and he walked across the floor to me and stopped before me.
 He wasn't smiling, he wasn't giving me anything, he was just looking at me.
 Devlin sang the words, "no more running away."
-The band played but in that moment there was nothing but Nox.
+The band played but in that moment there was nothing but Angel.
 His chocolate eyes staring at me through long lashes as he listened to the song he knew every word to.
 We'd lived it.
-The song was winding down and Nox took a handful of my Zion shirt and pulled me close and pressed his lips to mine in a soft tender kiss that soon was hungry with lust and desire.
+The song was winding down and Angel took a handful of my Zion shirt and pulled me close and pressed his lips to mine in a soft tender kiss that soon was hungry with lust and desire.
 Zack hip checked us and tapped the bar, "Coming right up."
 The next song had started but so had the drink requests.

-Nox grinned at me.
+Angel grinned at me.
 And picked up the first drink order and started with a little more flash and flair then he had been earlier.
 Mine, was my only thought even as he flirted with the girl in front of him who's drink he was making.